avelingrayorg/cc-c/marin-idol.md

 Once you arrive at Casa del Lago to check in you’ll receive your room assignment, credentials and camp schedule.
 A schedule will be sent out prior to arriving to camp, but a final schedule will come at registration. -->

+###Images
+- Photo of singer on stage going for it.
+- Group shots.
+- Audience POV shot .
+- Behind performer with POV to audience.

 <!---